mithuan2002/garmentsync/replit.md

 GarmentSync is a modern web application designed to streamline communication and project management between manufacturers and buyers in the garment industry.
 The platform provides real-time project tracking, file sharing capabilities, and collaborative communication tools to enhance transparency and efficiency in manufacturing workflows.

+## Current Implementation Status (January 2025)

+The application is fully functional with the following features:
+- ✓ Dashboard with project statistics and real-time activity feed
+- ✓ Project management with status tracking (Design → Production → Quality Check → Shipping → Completed)
+- ✓ Real-time comment system for seamless communication between parties
+- ✓ File upload and attachment management system
+- ✓ Progress tracking with visual indicators and deadline management
+- ✓ Role-based user interface (Manufacturer vs Buyer perspectives)
+- ✓ Responsive design optimized for both desktop and mobile devices

+The application successfully demonstrates a MicroSaaS solution for garment manufacturing communication without being a full CRM or ERP system, focusing specifically on update tracking and collaborative messaging.

 ## User Preferences

 Preferred communication style: Simple, everyday language.